josemanuelCRV/DesignPattern/src/main/java/com/jmc/structural_patterns/adapter_pattern/README.md

 Example
 ----------

-First we create a Player interface to play any time of media files.
+1. First we create a Player interface to play any time of media files.

-1. MyPlayer is the adapter, it unifies the interface of playing media files.
+2. Create AudioInterfaces and VideoInterfaces with play method for each one.
-2.
+2. MyPlayer is the adapter, it unifies the interface of playing media files.